MastaSmata/Revenue-Performance-and-Sustainability-Audit/README.md

 This suggests the organization gradually attracted:

-* lower-quality acquisition volume,
+* customers with lower value,
-* weaker high-value customer concentration,
+* decline in concentration of high-value customers,
 * and less profitable customer structures.

 #### ii.
 Value Expansion Decay